hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 I would define _"AI art"_ as any art primarily made with the tools that we happen to be calling "[artificial intelligence](https://en.wikipedia.org/wiki/History_of_artificial_intelligence)" at the time.
 "AI" art has been around for many decades, e.g.,  [Harold Cohen](https://en.wikipedia.org/wiki/Harold_Cohen_(artist)) and [Karl Sims](https://www.karlsims.com/).
 One could also include art _about_ "AI"—whether or not it uses "AI"—like "[Signs of the Times](https://www.scottconradkelly.com/signs-of-the-times)," "[ImageNetRoulette](https://paglen.studio/2020/04/29/imagenet-roulette/)," and "[White Collar](https://whitecollar.thenewinquiry.com/)".
 But this post is focused on the neural generative stuff.

 These definitions will become increasingly blurry, as "AI" tools become more and more integrated into everyones' workflows, the way ["AI" tools are already in everyones' smartphone cameras](https://jov.arvojournals.org/Article.aspx?articleid=2783759) (whether or not they realize it).
+Many of the techniques used in digital imaging today might have been called "AI" a few decades ago.

 I put "AI" in quotes because [these things are not intelligent](/2022/09/04/computationalism.html), they're just a class of computer software and algorithms.